Forget the glass slippers, ballet princesses wear pointe shoes…

 Mary Honer was an original cast member of Ashton’s delightful divertissement ballet ‘Les Patineurs’ (the skaters) in 1937.
 This production depicts the graceful serenity and wintry excitement of a Victorian ice-skating party.
 The dancers glide, leap and spin across the stage.
 Furry anklets top the female dancers’ coloured pointe shoes as they sail around the skating rink and determinedly navigate imaginary ice while en pointe.

-The pointe shoes which once adorned the feet of Mary Honer are not from Les Patineurs as they are a delicious ballet pink colour.
+The pointe shoes which once adorned the feet of Mary Honer and are now up for auction are not from Les Patineurs as they are a delicious ballet pink colour.
 They could have been worn in class or rehearsal and are just one of the innumerable pairs that Mary Honer will have gone through during her dancing life.
 These particular shoes are dedicated, signed, and dated 1952.

 The three pairs of shoes were taken to a weekly valuation day in Lichfield by the current vendor, a ballet teacher, who was presented with them after they had been on display in a private collection.
 They will appear in Hansons Auctioneers’ Fine Art Auction in Etwall, Derbyshire, on Friday 26th June.
 Estimates range from £80 up to £300 per pair.